armscye/armscye/packages/core/README.md

 ### Abstract `Interface`

-Represents an abstract class `T`, if applied to a concrete class it would stop being instantiable.
+Represents an abstract class constructor that creates instances of `T`.

 ```ts
 interface Abstract<T = any> extends Function {